kubeshop/testkube/docs/custom-executor.md

 ```

 - Create new runner.
-  Runner should contain the logic to run the test and to verify the expectations based on the interface from bellow.
+  The runner should contain logic to run tests and to verify expectations based on the interface from bellow.

 ```go
 // Runner interface to abstract runners implementations